Knowing exactly when to hire project managers (whether your first one or another to join a growing team) is crucial but tricky.

 So you now understand what a project manager does, and you’re pretty sure you need one.
 Great!
 But what’s next?
 How do you prepare for this change and then find the right candidate?

 The sourcing and hiring process is going to look different depending on your industry or department, but this step-by-step list can be a great place to start.

 1. Evaluate your needs: A project manager’s responsibilities can vary widely, and so can prospects’ skill sets and prior knowledge.
 Determine exactly what you want your new project manager to accomplish, and be sure to document it.

 2. Write a job listing: Translate the needs you determined in the previous step into a clear, compelling job description.
 Get as specific as you can: A contract-based construction project manager or oil and gas expert doesn’t want to work for your creative studio (and you probably don’t want them to, either).
 The opposite is true, too: A great project manager in an agency setting might not be right for software development or heavy industry.
 Since a project manager’s job title is so broad, you need to narrow it down as much as possible to get quality candidates.

 3. Post your job listing: Use LinkedIn, your public hiring page, ZipRecruiter, or other locations you use for job postings.

-4. Screen applicants: As applications roll in from your hiring platform, jobs site, or other sources, screen them for a topical fit like we’ve been discussing, as well as years of experience, PMP certification, and other work experience.
+4. Screen applicants: As new resumes roll in from your hiring platform, jobs site, or other sources, screen them for a topical fit like we’ve been discussing, as well as years of experience, PMP certification, and other work experience.

 5. Initial contact: Conduct an initial round of phone- or video-based interviews, looking for the communication skills, leadership skills, and social/emotional skills necessary for the role.
 Find out what project management methodologies the candidates have experience with and which they prefer.